nc5ng/nc5ng.github.io/index.md

 ---

-A Programatic treatment of  historical geodetic transformations, currently United States only.
+A Programmatic treatment of geodetic transformations, currently United States only with a focus on historical datums (USSD and NAD27)

-For Geodesists, Geographers, Cartographers,  Artists, Historians, Data Scientists,  and Historiographers.
+For GIS Developers, Geodesists, Geographers, Cartographers,  Artists, Historians, Data Scientists,  and Historiographers.